19,99 €

 Handling the force and energy around you

 Physics is the study of the world and universe around you.
-Luckily, the behavior of the matter and energy — the stuff of this universe — is not completely unruly.
-Instead, it strictly obeys laws, which physicists are gradually revealing through the careful application of the scientific method, which relies on experimental evidence and sound rigorous reasoning.
+Luckily, the behavior of matter and energy — the stuff of this universe — is not completely unruly.
+Instead, it strictly obeys laws that we can understand through the careful application of the scientific method, which relies on experimental evidence and rigorous reasoning.
 In this way, physicists have been uncovering more and more of the beauty that lies at the heart of the workings of the universe, from the infinitely small to the mind-bogglingly large.

 Physics is an all-encompassing science.
-You can study various aspects of the natural world (in fact, the word physics is derived from the Greek word physika, which means “natural things”), and accordingly, you can study different fields in physics: the physics of objects in motion, of energy, of forces, of gases, of heat and temperature, and so on.
-You enjoy the study of all these topics and many more in this book.
-In this chapter, we give an overview of physics — what it is, what it deals with, and why mathematical calculations are important to it — to get you started.
+You can study various aspects of the natural world (in fact, the word physics is derived from the Greek word physika, which means “natural things”), and accordingly, you can study different fields in physics: The physics of objects in motion, of energy, of forces, of gases, of heat and temperature, and so on.
+This book exposes you to the study of all these topics and many more.
+In this chapter, we give you an overview of physics — what it is, what it deals with, and why mathematical calculations are important to it.

 At its root, physics is all about becoming aware of your world and using mental and mathematical models to explain it.
 The gist of physics is this: You start by making an observation, you create a model to simulate that situation, and then you add some math to fill it out — and voilà!
 You have the power to predict what will happen in the real world.
 All this math exists to help you see what happens and why.